-Multiple Dates, Times & Locations, downtown Rochester and suburbs
+Multiple Dates, Times & Locations in October, downtown Rochester and suburbs

 Guided walk themes include Dinner & Ghost Stories at The Union Tavern, Ghosts of Mt.
 Hope Avenue, Spirits of Sea Breeze, Jack the Ripper, Phantoms of Fairport, Haunts of Henrietta, the Lady in White, and the Flower City Ghost Walk.
 Explore their website for other fun-themed events like the Haunted Pub Crawl where you can visit with spirits and drink them, too!